muellan/metacache/README.md

 [![Linux build status](https://travis-ci.org/muellan/metacache.svg?branch=master)](https://travis-ci.org/muellan/metacache)

-MetaCache is a classification system for mapping short reads from metagenomic samples to their most likely taxon of origin.
+MetaCache is a classification system for mapping (short or long) reads from metagenomic samples to their most likely taxon of origin.
 MetaCache aims to reduce the memory requirement usually associated with k-mer based methods while retaining their speed.
 It uses locality sensitive hashing to quickly identify candidate regions within one or multiple reference genomes.
 A read is then classified based on the similarity to those regions.

 For an independend comparison to other tools in terms of classification accuracy, speed and memory consumption, see the [LEMMI](https://lemmi.ezlab.org) benchmarking site.